Chang-Yu-Chang/emergent-coexistence/README.md

 Change the current working directory to the location where you want the cloned directory.

 ```
-$ cd /directory/to/where/you/want/ # Directory to where you want
+$ cd /directory/to/where/you/want/
 $ git clone https://github.com/Chang-Yu-Chang/emergent-coexistence
 ```

-### Step 2: install r environment dependency
+### Step 2: install R environment dependency

 This project is operated under the latest R `4.2.0`